avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week06/01-Recap.md

 ## 6.1.
 A quick recap

 Let us start week 6 with two assignments that use the most important topics of week 5.
-You might want to read chapter 23.10 before assignment 94 and chapters 23.6 and 23.12 before assignment 95.

 {% include week06/exercise/001.md %}
 {% include week06/exercise/002.md %}